wikiknights/cs-materials/src/intro-to-c/functions/functions-practice.md

+---
-# Functions
+title: Functions

-*Originally created by Jerrett Longworth and Idel Martinez in Spring 2021.*
+author:
+  - Jerrett Longworth
+  - Idel Martinez
+---

 ## Function Scope
 This is important to get right.
 Functions are the base of every program, and knowing what your variables are doing in them is crucial.